True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 4. Explore down payment assistance.
 California has 100+ programs.
 Many buyers combine state and CalHFA programs to buy with almost nothing out of pocket.

 5. Check today's rates.
-We used 6.09%.
+We used 6.66% (week ending July 30, 2026).
 Rates move daily — even a small shift on a California-sized mortgage moves the needle.

 6. Budget for closing costs.
 Beyond monthly payments, expect 2–5% of the purchase price upfront.